istio/istio/pilot/README.md

 Bazel does not preclude you from using `go` tool in development.
 You should check out your repository clone `$REPO_PATH` into `$GOPATH` (e.g.
-`$GOPATH/src/istio.io/manager`).
+`$GOPATH/src/istio.io/manager`) and then run `bazel build //cmd/...` to let Bazel fetch all dependencies.
 Then run this script in the repository root:

     bin/init.sh